 Step 3: Turn Off the Main Power and Install a Thermostat

-When it is time for a furnace installation, it’s smart to schedule one during a time where it is least interruptive in your home.
-The reason is because once the installation is complete, a safety measure takes place where the contractor will need to temporarily turn off the main power to your home.
+When it is time for a furnace installation, it’s wise to schedule one when it is least interruptive in your home.
+And if you’re located in East Brunswick, NJ, you might want to consider installing a Daikin furnace for efficient heating.
+The reason is that once the installation is complete, a safety measure takes place where the contractor will need to temporarily turn off the main power to your home.
 Anytime you are replacing your heating system, the contractor will remove the previous thermostat and replace it with one that works with the new furnace.
 The base of the thermostat will be attached to the wall and connected with new wiring to the furnace.

 Step 4: Gas Line Attachment and Lighting the Pilot Light